llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 Declaration of extra memory in proportion with the mono frame size of the stream flowing through a specified arc index.

 - t = arc : tells the index of arc to consider is "i"
-- t = maxin : tells to take the maximum number of all input arcs
+- t = maxin : tells to take the maximum of all input arcs
-- t = maxout : the maximum number of all output arcs
+- t = maxout : the maximum of all output arcs
-- t = maxall : the maximum number of all arcs
+- t = maxall : the maximum of all arcs
-- t = sumin : the sum of all input arcs
+- t = sumin : the sum of frame size of all input arcs
-- t = sumout : the sum of all output arcs
+- t = sumout : the sum of frame size of all output arcs
-- t = sumall : the sum of all arcs
+- t = sumall : the sum of frame size of all arcs

 Example :

 ```
 node_mem_frame_size_mono 2 maxin   ; declare the 2x maximum size of all input arcs
-node_mem_frame_size_mono 2 arc 0 ; declare the 2x frame size of arc #0
+node_mem_frame_size_mono 5.3 arc 0 ;   add 5.3x frame size of arc #0
 ```

 ### node_mem_frame_size "C" "type" ("j")